Faster truncated integer multiplication: The low product

-\end{proof} Later we will apply Proposition \ref{prop:low-cancel} to a polynomial $W(X) = U(X) V(X)$ analogous to the $W(X)$ encountered earlier in the proof of Theorem \ref{thm:full}.
-The proposition shows that after reducing $W(X)$ modulo $A(X)$ and making the substitution $X = 2^b$, the $2^{-b} X$ term in $A(X)$ causes the unwanted high-order coefficients of $W(X)$ to disappear.
+Later we will apply Proposition \ref{prop:low-cancel} to a polynomial $W(X) = U(X) V(X)$ analogous to the $W(X)$ encountered earlier in the proof of Theorem \ref{thm:full}.
+The proposition shows that after reducing $W(X)$ modulo $A(X)$ and making the substitution $X = 2^b$, the $2^{-b} X$ term in $A(X)$ causes the unwanted high-order coefficients of $W(X)$ to disappear; see Figure \ref{fig:low-cancel}.
 An alternative point of view is that polynomial multiplication modulo $A(X)$ corresponds roughly to integer multiplication modulo

 To make use of Proposition \ref{prop:low-cancel} to compute a low product, we must compute $L(X)$ \emph{exactly}.
 Note that the coefficients of $L(X)$ lie in $2^{-b}\ZZ$ rather than $\ZZ$.
 Consequently, to compute $L(X)$, we must increase the working precision by $b$ bits compared to the precision used in the full product algorithm.
-This is why the precision parameter in Theorem \ref{thm:low} (and Theorem \ref{thm:high}) is $3b + \lg N + O(1)$ instead of $2b + \lg N + O(1)$.
+This is why the precision parameter in Theorem \ref{thm:low} (and Theorem \ref{thm:high}) is $3b + \lg N + O(1)$ rather than $2b + \lg N + O(1)$.